apify/apify-docs/content/academy/web_scraping_for_beginners.md

     - web-scraping-for-beginners
 ---

-# [](#welcome) Web Scraping for Beginners
+# [](#welcome) Web scraping for beginners

-Welcome to Web Scraping for Beginners.
+Welcome to **Web scraping for beginners**.
 A comprehensive and practical web scraping course that will take you from an absolute beginner to a successful web scraper developer.
 This course is sponsored by <a href="https://apify.com" target="_blank">Apify</a>, the web scraping and automation platform, but we will use only open-source technologies throughout.
 This means that the skills you learn will be applicable to any scraping project, and you'll be able to run it on any computer.
 No Apify account needed.

 <!--If you would like to learn about the Apify platform and how it can help you build, run and scale your web scraping and automation projects, visit the Apify Academy, where we'll teach you all about our actors, proxies, API, scheduling, webhooks and much more.-->